-Vegetable oils and fats, including coconut and palmkernel oil, are a component of a normal diet.
-Although differences may be observed on bodyweight gain, food consumption and certain measured parameters depending on the chain length distribution of the fatty acids associated to the glycerides and their degree of unsaturation, research overall indicates that, when consumed at nutritionally relevant concentrations (i.e. typically up to the equivalent of 35% of calories in food), there are no adverse effects on health and longevity.

-For risk assessment purposes, the relevant oral NOAEL is considered to be 18.5% in diet, which is equivalent to an estimated 9,250 mg/kg bw/day
+A large number of repeated dose oral toxicity and dietary intervention studies have been conducted with vegetable oils and fats of different origins and at different degrees of hydrogenation and/or esterification in the context of nutritional research as well as in toxicological investigations.
+Although differences may be observed on bodyweight gain, food consumption and certain measured parameters depending on the chain length distribution of the fatty acids associated to the glycerides and their degree of unsaturation, research overall indicates that, when consumed at nutritionally relevant concentrations (i.e. up to the equivalent of ca. 35% of total calorie intake, there are no adverse effects on health and longevity.
+Similar results were obtained for the other substances of the same readacross category.
+Across all studies, the highest oral NOAEL could be considered to be 18.5% in feed, equivalent to an estimated 9,250 mg/kg bw/day.
+This value is considered relevant for risk assessment purposes, although it is only a reflection of the study setup and not of effects observed at higher doses.